jtcarvalho/seasushi/README.md

-# **SOAP Streamlined Operations And Plots for numerical Models**
+# **Pudim Processing Unit for Data and Interactive Modules**

-Functions and scripts to help me on daily tasks
+Functions and scripts for numerical models and data plots and analyses